jodylent/project-show-animal/README.md

 # Sudo no password -- USE AT YOUR OWN RISK
 USERNAME ALL=(ALL) NOPASSWD: ALL
 ```
+* Open SublimeText > Install Packages to refresh in symlinked configs
+* Disable "Smart Quotes" in System Preferences > Keyboard > Text > "Use Smart Quotes and Dashes"

 ## Related repos
 * https://github.com/MikeMcQuaid/strap